xAlidev/board/README.md

 For testing and development, we are using Prisma with SQLite.
 To use Prisma, follow these steps:

-1. Install Prisma as a development dependency by running `npm install prisma --save-dev`.
+1. Install Prisma as a development dependency by running `npm install prisma --save-dev`, then `npx prisma init --datasource-provider sqlite`
 2. Run `npx prisma db push` to create the database and push the schema to the database.
 3. Run `npx prisma generate` to generate the Prisma client.
 4. Open Prisma Studio by running `npx prisma studio`.
 Prisma Studio should be accessible at http://localhost:5555.